Ireland in EU top 10 for money laundering

-Ireland has the ninth highest number of financial transactions linked to money laundering or terrorist financing in the European Union, according to a new report.
+Ireland has the ninth highest number of financial transactions linked to money laundering or terrorist financing in the European Union, according to a new report, writes Cormac O'Keefe.

 The EU police agency says that Ireland is third highest for reports that specifically relate to the suspected financing of terrorism.